nivekithan/compiler/README.md

 # Typescript Compiler

-This is a small Educational compiler which I created to apply my knowledge I learned from Compiler coruse from Collage.
+This is a small Educational compiler which I created to apply my knowledge of compilers.
 I have also written a lot of comprenhsive test to make sure compiler works as it expected.

 It converts a small subset of typescript language to Native code using LLVM backend.